 This is a suggested program of study that may be altered to meet individual goals and transfer plans.
-Students should refer to the descriptions of Alpena Community College graduation requirements (page 47) and degree distribution requirements (page 57) and consult with an academic advisor concerning specific course selection.
+Students should refer to the descriptions of Alpena Community College graduation requirements (page 45) and degree distribution requirements (page 56) and consult with an academic advisor concerning specific course selection.
 A minimum total of 60 credits is required for the Associate in Arts degree.
 A goal of this suggested program of study is to satisfy all English composition and mathematics requirements for a bachelor of arts or a bachelor of science degree while at Alpena Community College and to promote a foundation in the social sciences.

-First Semester Cr Hrs Second Semester Cr Hrs ENG 111 English or ENG 121 Eng lish3 ENG 112 English or ENG 122 Er nglish3 Math 1 4 or 5 Laboratory Science 4 PSY 225 General Psychology 3 PSY 226 Developmental Psycholog gy3 SOC 123 Sociology 3 PLS 221 Political Science 2 3 SPE 121 Speech Communications 3 Elective 3 3 or 4 16-17 16-17
+First Semester Cr Hrs Second Semester Cr Hrs ENG 111 English or ENG 121 I English3 ENG 112 English or ENG 122 English3 Math 4 or 5 Laboratory Science 4 PSY 101 General Psychology 3 PSY 226 Developmental Psycho ology3 SOC 123 Sociology 3 PLS 221 Political Science 2 3 SPE 121 Speech Communication ıs3 Elective 3 3 or 4 16-17 16-17

-First Semester Cr Hrs Second Semester Cr Hrs PSY 242 Abnormal Psychology3 SOC 227 Marriage and the Family3 ANP 121 Cultural Anthropology3 PSY 241 Social Psychology3 HST 121 History of Western Civilization3 HST 122 History of Western Civilization3 ECN 231 Economics (Micro)3 Social Science Elective 4 Hum./Fine Arts Elective (page 52)3 or 4 15-16 15-16
+First Semester Cr Hrs Second Semester Cr Hrs PSY 242 Abnormal Psychology 3 SOC 227 Marriage and the Fan nily3 ANP 121 Cultural Anthropology 3 PSY 241 Social Psychology 3 HST 121 History of Western Civ ilization3 HST 122 History of Western C ivilization3 ECN 231 Economics (Micro) 3 Social Science Elective 4 3 Hum./Fine Arts Elective (page 59 Elective 3 3 or 4 15-16 15-16

 - 1 It is recommended that transfer students determine mathematics requirements at the university to which they will transfer.
-Students are encouraged to complete MTH 121 College Algebra or MTH 123 College Algebra and Analytic Trigonometry before transferring. - 2 Fulfills American Government Requirement (see page 47). - 3 Elective may be an internship for 1 to 4 credits. - 4 Social Sciences electives include any courses with the following prefixes which are listed in the course description section of this catalog:
+Students are encouraged to complete MTH 121 College Algebra or MTH 123 College Algebra and Analytic Trigonometry before transferring. - Fulfills American Government Requirement. - Elective may be an internship for 1 to 4 credits. - 4 Social Sciences electives include any courses with the following prefixes which are listed in the course description section of this catalog: